wasit7/cs459_django2018/exam/readme.md

 * Q1 Who did spend most money for renting?
 * Q2 Which room does make the most amount of income?
 * Q3 How many time Jack Jones rent the room?
-* Q4 What are the roomss rented by Claire Taylor?
+* Q4 What are the rooms rented by Claire Taylor?
 * Q5 what is the total income of ALL rooms in June?
 Between 1st June 2018(inclusive) and 30th June 2018(inclusive), (use return date).
 * Q6 What are the total incomes of EACH room in June?
 Between 1st June 2018(inclusive) and 30th June 2018(inclusive), (use return date)
 * Q7 Find members that have total rent time exactly 8 hours in June?